Levels of Association

 The Association is a ‘not for profit’ organisation, which means that any funds which are generated are put back into the development of the Association, the science of Super Recognition and invested in the good of its Associates and Licentiates.

 Being an Associate will allow you to keep abreast of the latest developments and see job opportunities.
 You can also use the post nominals ASRA after your name.
-We are currently running an introductory discount of £95 initial joining fee for all levels.
+You can get this all for the small cost of £95 per year.
+This is automatically renewed per annum.

 If you wish to progress to the operational stage – Licentiate (LSRA) – and hold a licence to practice as a Super Recogniser, you should take the test on the University of Greenwich website and register your details with them: Register